Benje grew up in the Sierra Nevada foothills, as the grandson of Southern sharecroppers and farmers.

-He studied business and African American history at UC Berkeley before working and living as a consultant in New York, Kenya, South Africa, India and Pakistan.
-He completed an MBA from Stanford and moved back to Lahore, Pakistan to set up an education venture called Amal Academy.
+He studied business and African American history at UC Berkeley before working as a consultant in New York, Kenya, South Africa, India and Pakistan.
+He completed an MBA from Stanford and moved back to Pakistan to set up an education venture called Amal Academy.

-He’s a Public Voices Fellow on the Climate Crisis with Yale’s Program on Climate Change Communication and is working on his first book.
-He’s represented by Mina Hamedi (Janklow & Nesbit) and lives in New York City.
+He’s a Public Voices Fellow on the Climate Crisis with Yale’s Program on Climate Change Communication and has been published in The New York Times, San Francisco Chronicle, Longreads, Backpacker, Los Angeles Review of Books and elsewhere.
+He’s working on his first novel and is represented by Mina Hamedi (Janklow & Nesbit).